vollmerf/trifabplot/README.md

 [PGRPlot](https://github.com/vollmerf/pgrplot)

 ## Related Software
 The program [Orient](https://vollmerf.github.io/orient/) by this author is free software that includes this functionality, and numerous additional options.
-It runs on Macintosh, Windows, and Linux platforms:
+It runs on Macintosh, Windows, and Linux platforms.

 ---